2023lm70021/Quality_Education_UI/README.md

 A full-stack education portal platform built with .NET 8 (Backend) and Angular (Frontend) supporting learning content, assessments, and community engagement.

 ---
+The application Diagram file is named Diagram.cs and is located in the main branch

 ## Team Members and Roles